kuuyyaa/02-portfolio/README.md

 Deployed portfolio can be accessed through this [link](https://kuuyyaa.github.io/02-portfolio/).
 This website has been optimized to work on mobile devices:
 ![screenshot of mobile view](./assets/images/mobile-screenshot.png)

+* All artwork used is made by me (@ku_yya on instagram).
+Please do not use without permission.